 Github pages is a Github feature that allows you to host a static website or web app for free, and it’s as simple as putting the files in a gh-pages branch of your project’s repository.
-The Angular CLI makes it even easier to deploy to Github pages.
+The Angular CLI, along with a node package called angular-cli-ghpages make it even easier to deploy to Github pages.

 And done!
 Your app will now be hosted at https://username.github.io/app-name/

-You can also optionally add a message to the commit when deploying:
+You can optionally add a message to the commit when deploying: